koordinator-sh/koordinator/docs/proposals/scheduling/20220701-pod-migration-job.md

 	// Default is false
 	DryRun bool `json:"dryRun,omitempty"`

+	// MaxConcurrentReconciles is the maximum number of concurrent Reconciles which can be run.
+Defaults to 1.
+	MaxConcurrentReconciles *int32 `json:"maxConcurrentReconciles,omitempty"`

 	// EvictFailedBarePods allows pods without ownerReferences and in failed phase to be evicted.
 	EvictFailedBarePods bool `json:"evictFailedBarePods"`